anjelikaprixa/TingTingAPI/source/api/send-otp.rst

 +---------------------------------------------------------------------+-----------------------------------+---------------+

-By utilizing this endpoint, you can send OTPs to users by specifying the recipient’s phone number as a string, along with the message containing the OTP and the desired delivery method - either through text through the sms_send_option attribute.
+By utilizing this endpoint, you can send OTPs to users by specifying the recipient’s phone number as a string, along with the message containing the OTP and the desired delivery method - through text through the sms_send_option attribute.
 The OTP can be integrated in the message by passing it inside curly braces of the messages attribute.

 For Example,